Jackie Shroff: Career

+Initial work

 Jackie Shroff dropped out of school after his 11th standard as his family did not have much money.
 He tried his hand working as an apprentice chef at Taj Hotels and as a flight attendant at Air India, but he was rejected from both places because of his lack of qualifications.
-He then started working as a travel agent in a local company called "Trade Wings" near Jehangir Art Gallery.
+He then started working as a travel agent in a local company called Trade Wings near Jehangir Art Gallery.
 An advertising agency accountant spotted him at the bus stand and asked him if he would be interested in modelling.
 The next day, Shroff went to the advertising agency (National advertising agency) located in the same building as Davar's college near Flora Fountain for the photo shoot during his lunch time.
 This photo shoot for a suit shirt launched Shroff on his modelling path.
-In 1982, Shroff made his acting debut in Dev Anand's movie Swami Dada.
-In 1983, Subhash Ghai cast him in the lead role for the movie Hero, paired against Meenakshi Sheshadri.
-The film was a major critical and commercial success, and one of the highest grossers of 1983.
-By Hero, both Shroff and Seshadri had become overnight stars.
-He continued to work in Subhash Ghai movies, irrespective of any role that was offered.
-After Hero, he did several other films, such as Andar Baahar.
-Jaanoo and Yudh were successful.
-In 1986 he did Karma which became the highest-grossing film of 1986.
-His next film to be released was Kaash.
-Later films, such as Dahleez and Sachché Ká Bol-Bálá were critically acclaimed, but failed at the box office.
-But he came back to success through films such as Ram Lakhan, Tridev and Parinda, which won him filmfare award for best actor.
-In the 90s he was part of successful films such as Saudagar, Angaar, Sapne Sajan Ke, Gardish, Khalnayak, 1942: A Love Story, Rangeela, Agnisakshi, Border & Shapath.

-In 2006, Shroff acted in the children's film Bhoot Unkle.
+Aasha K Chandra, who was running an acting school, asked Shroff to join her class.
+Initially, Shroff refused, but after she said that Dev Anand's son Suneil Anand is also attending her class, Shroff enrolled there.
+Suneil Anand introduced Shroff to his father, Dev Anand, who gave Shroff his first acting role.